 The prime market is Panama, from which it is easily possible to expand into the rest of Latin America.
 We will only deal with Panamanian retailers large enough to buy and sell by bulk and take care of customs procedures.

 Once we have a good partner for the Panamanian market, we set-up shop in the Colón Free Trade Zone, the second largest free zone in the world after Hong Kong.
-Over 246 multinational companies are located here, exporting their products tax free to all of Latin America.
+Over 246 multinational companies are located here, exporting their products tax free to all of Latin America: a market with half a billion consumers.
 We will do the same.

 The product is already being manufactured in China for albeit only suited for 220/230 volts rather than 110/120 volts which is the standard in most of (Latin) America.
 With the help of my agent (a native Chinese fluent in English and Dutch and experienced in export business) we will arrange with the manufacture the necessary adaptations for the Panamanian market.
 Once it’s ready I will immediately travel to Panama and sell it.
 Total time-frame is six months to a year.